 4. Strong writing and editing.
-Candidates should be able to adjust their tone and style, and they should be able to edit others' work.
+Candidates for a marketing role should be able to adjust their tone and style, and they should be able to edit others' work.
 Thought leadership and content creation is crucial to building brands today; they add credibility and help consumers trust the product.

 To gauge candidates' writing and editing abilities, assign writing prompts and ask them to proofread a press release.